Tag: Delphi history

 The Pythian Games were a series of athletic and musical competitions held every 4 years in ancient Greece to honor the god Apollo’s victory.
 The name ‘Pythian Games’ comes from the myth of Apollo slaying the Python in Delphi.

 The games were one of the four Panhellenic Games, along with the Olympic, Nemean, and Isthmian Games.
 The Pythian games originated in the 6th century B.C. and continued until the 4th century AD.
-The Pythian games featured competitions in a variety of events, including: athletics, music, poetry, chariot races, declamation, reading aloud, rhetoric, singing, and drama.
+The Pythian games featured competitions in a variety of events, including athletics, music, poetry, chariot races, declamation, reading aloud, rhetoric, singing, and drama.
 This event was more than just a game.
-It was a big social and musical event with international crowds, diplomats and politicians showing their power.
+It was a big social and musical event with international crowds, diplomats, and politicians showing their power.
 The winners of the athletic games brought fame to themselves and their cities.
-They also received trophies in a shape of tripods and laurel leaves.
+They also received trophies in the shape of tripods and laurel leaves.

-Built around 4th century BC, the stadium of Delphi was about 178 meters long, situated at the highest spot in the sanctuary above the theatre.
-According to some inscriptions, it was called the “pythikon stadion” or the Pythian stadium.
+Built around the 4th century BC, the stadium of Delphi was about 178 meters long, situated at the highest spot in the sanctuary above the theatre.
+According to some inscriptions, it was called the “pythikon stadium” or the Pythian stadium.
 The total capacity of the stadium was about 6500 people.
 The stadium was abandoned in 394 A.D.
 Covered with earth, it became a place for pasture.

 The gymnasium

-Dated to 4th century BC, the Gymnasium of Delphi nestled between the Castalia fountain and the sanctuary of Athena Pronaia.
+Dated to the 4th century BC, the Gymnasium of Delphi is nestled between the Castalia fountain and the sanctuary of Athena Pronaia.
 It consisted of several buildings including baths and restaurants.
 The running track (paradromis) was 6 meters wide and 172 meters long.
 The upper terrace had a long portico of 83 Doric columns used for athletics (xystos), which measured 9,05 x 185,95 m, the length of a Pythic stadium.
 Sand covered the floor for athletes to exercise.
 The lower terrace had the Palaestra ( ancient Greek wrestling school) and a pool with a sanctuary.

 Monuments of the Sacred Way

 The Sacred Way in Delphi was a short road that led up to the temple of Apollo.
 The stone paving slabs covering the Sacred Way belong to late antiquity.
-Lined up with incredible monuments, sculpture, and treasuries on both sides, this road represented the wins in ancient Greek history as the Greeks and the wealthy made these offerings to the gods.
+Lined up with incredible monuments, sculptures, and treasuries on both sides, this road represented the wins in ancient Greek history as the Greeks and the wealthy made these offerings to the gods.
 As such, Delphi was an important art center because skillful art and sculpture were created by famous Greek artists and offered as votives to the gods.
 Unfortunately, only the bases of these incredible monuments exist today.
 However, they have so many inscriptions there that the Delphic sanctuary is probably the largest open-air library of real ancient texts in existence now.

 The serpentine column was the closest to the altar standing next to a bronze sculpture of Apollo (now missing).

-One of famous votives originally placed near the Temple of Apollo was a bronze bull (now missing) with a stone base existing today.
-Presented by the Corcyrans, this sculpture was made by Theopropos in 5th century BC.
+One of the famous votives originally placed near the Temple of Apollo was a bronze bull (now missing) with a stone base existing today.
+Presented by the Corcyrans, this sculpture was made by Theopropos in the 5th century BC.

 The votive of the Arcadians consisted of 9 bronze statues including Apollo.
 The Arcadians dedicated it to Apollo after they plundered Laconia in 370 BC.
 Only the base exists today.